bennoloeffler/v-pipe/Readme.md

 ### BUGS to fix
 - start on macos directly in from dropbox (on Caros mac)

+### Next Release
+1.6.0
+- can only open valid data folders
+- can create new model from GUI
+- simplified creation of capadity model

 ### Release History

 2022-02-27 `1.5.0-average-load`